-Halley House teaches Spanish to all children.
-Halley House School aims to equip children with a breadth of listening, speaking, reading and writing skills and lays foundations for further foreign language teaching at KS3.
+We teache Spanish to all children, aiming to equip them with a breadth of listening, speaking, reading and writing skills which lay good foundations for further foreign language teaching at KS3.

 Children are introduced to Spanish from the EYFS, where they begin to explore the patterns and sounds of language through songs and rhymes.
 In KS1, children start to expand their knowledge of Spanish phonics, grammar and vocabulary through weekly fun lessons, led by the class teacher.
 These skills are consolidated in KS2 with an increased focus on explicit speaking, listening, reading and writing skills.
 Learning is also embedded into the school day and classroom routines.